The Hobbit Tolkien Fan Edit Recut

 14. Fire and Water

-• The edit seamlessly transitions from The Desolation of Smaug to The Battle of the Five Armies as Smaug begins to attack Laketown.
+• The edit seamlessly transitions from The Desolation of Smaug to The Battle of the Five Armies as Smaug begins to attack Lake-town.

 15. The Gathering of the Clouds

-• Removed Bilbo pulling out the Arkenstone in broad daylight, along with the flashbacks to Smaug that never happened in my edit, because Smaug never talked about Thorin or his corruption.
+• Removed Bilbo pulling out the Arkenstone in broad daylight, along with the flashbacks to Smaug that never happened in my edit because Smaug never talked about Thorin or his corruption.

-• Removed dragon sickness plot and made many small trims to Thorin’s character moments to downplay his craziness, instead giving him a slower and more natural descent into excessive pride and stubbornness.
+• Removed dragon sickness plot and made many small trims to Thorin’s character to downplay his craziness, instead giving him a slower and more natural descent into his excessive pride and stubbornness.
 This is both more book accurate and makes his character more interesting / relatable / sympathetic, rather than robbing him of his agency that it was "just the dragon sickness" making him bad.

 • The Orcs march towards the Mountain with a redubbed subtitle giving context for why they want to attack (which is also mirrored again during the battle).
 Applied color correction to marching scene so it appears later in the day with a warmer reddish look that fits its new placement.